 During the clinical portion of CNA programs, students build on the coursework they completed to gain practical skills such as taking patients’ vital signs, applying heat and cold to different parts of the body when appropriate, and helping patients with hygiene.
 In addition, students become familiar with the physical demands of the job during this time, as they get experience lifting and transferring patients.

 During the clinical and classroom segments of a CNA program, students gain insight into the job’s realities and acquire the necessary competencies to take their state’s required examination.
 Each state has distinct standards for licensing CNA graduates.
 For further details about the licensing process, continue reading this section.

 Consider Career Advancement Options

-After working as a CNA for a while, professionals may elect to open up opportunities by going back to school to pursue similar careers in the health care field.
-The following are some examples of the education that CNAs may obtain in order to advance in their career and command higher salaries.
+After working as a CNA for a while, you may decide to expand your opportunities by going back to school to pursue similar careers in the healthcare field.
+The following are some examples of the education that CNAs may obtain when they’re looking to advance in their career and command higher salaries.

 Prepare Your Resume & Apply for Jobs

 After completing a training program and passing the state licensing exam, it’s time for new CNAs to start looking for a job.
 To be successful, job seekers should craft resumes and cover letters that highlight their education, certification, and the skills they learned during the hands-on part of their training program.
 The following are some sites job hunters can use to help them create cover letters and resumes.